MicrosoftDocs/quantum-docs/articles/how-to-submit-jobs-with-azure-cli.md

 This guide shows you how to submit jobs to Azure Quantum using the command-line interface (CLI).

+You will also find a full reference for all commands and features available through the `az quantum` extension in the corresponding section of the [Azure CLI documentation](https://docs.microsoft.com/en-us/cli/azure/quantum?view=azure-cli-latest).

 ## Prerequisites

 Ensure that the following items are installed on your computer: